ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch29.md

 If the test set performance is much better than the training set performance, we can rule out overfitting.
-More likely, there are substantial diff- Â erences in the training and test data distributions.
+More likely, there are substantial diff-  erences in the training and test data distributions.
 These distributionaldifferences may affect both the features and the targets.
 Here, plotting the target or label distributions of training and test data is a good idea.
 For example, a common issue is that the